 The ancient art of winemaking thrived in Georgia, with Rkatsiteli playing a prominent role.
 Archaeological findings show evidence of early cultivation and winemaking techniques that underscore the grape’s importance to the local economy and society.

-During the Soviet era, Rkatsiteli’s versatility led to its widespread planting across the USSR.
-It became the primary grape for bulk wine production, often leading to high yields but diluted flavors.
-The emphasis on quantity over quality during this period pushed the grape away from its traditional expressions.
+During the Soviet era, Rkatsiteli’s versatility led to widespread planting across the USSR.
+It became the primary grape for bulk wine production, often leading to high yields but weak flavors.
+During this period, the emphasis on quantity over quality pushed the grape away from its traditional expressions.

 What’s a Qvevri?